 I therefore invite all staff who are interested in helping to shape the vision of this offer to contribute your ideas over the coming months.

 As indicated above, both the Horizons and BPES offers are being reviewed, refreshed and expanded under the leadership of Roberto Trotta (firstname.lastname@example.org) and Edgar Meyer (email@example.com), respectively; if you have ideas for new courses or suggestions for improvements to existing ones please contact them.

 We will also be investing heavily to support departments and their staff in developing new STEMM Modules.
-We are planning to hold a workshop this Autumn term to brainstorm ideas for these and solicit synopses for approval to develop.
-Expect an announcement about this in an upcoming LTS Newsletter.

 With engagement from staff and students across College, I believe that the I-Explore Module portfolio can embody the ambition and commitment the College has for enabling our students to really make a difference in the world and I urge you to join me in making this a huge success and something we can all be proud of.